The Floured Table

 Roll in parchment paper (or plastic wrap) and refrigerate for at least 1 hour for easiest handling.

-It's confusing!
 Many recipes use the two terms interchangeably, but they're different.
 Almond paste and marzipan are both made with ground almonds and sugar.
-However, the level of sweetness, consistency, and usage are what separates the two.
+However, the level of sweetness, consistency, and usage are what separate the two.

 Almond paste is usually made with an equal amount of almond flour and powdered sugar.
 This creates a sweet, nutty paste that is somewhat soft in consistency.
 It's often used in cookie dough, as a cake filling, and as a spread for pastries.